SymfonyCasts/symfony5/sfcasts/ep5-security/security-listeners.md

 If we fail authentication, there's a *different* event for that: `LoginFailureEvent`.
-Right now, our app has just one listener - `RememberMeListener` - which clears the remember me cookie if the user had one.
+Right now, our app has just one listener - `RememberMeListener` - which clears the "remember me" cookie if the user had one.

 When login is successful, Symfony dispatches `LoginSuccessEvent`.
-This already has 5 listeners in our app, including the listener that *sets* the remember me cookie.
+This already has 5 listeners in our app, including the listener that *sets* the "remember me" cookie.

 There's also an event that's dispatched when you log out... so you can run